Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand

 In $S5$ ($m=10, R=3.39$), Erlang-B fails certification (WLB 67.0\%), achieving only 69.9\% empirical success.
 Proposed passes certification (WLB 99.3\%), achieving 99.8\% empirical success.
 Erlang-B allocates $k=46$ spares, four fewer than the Proposed fleet of $k=50$.
 This difference of four produces a qualitative reliability transition: Erlang-B operates below the feasibility threshold, while Proposed remains safely above it.
 Duty-Cycle fails almost completely, achieving only 0.2\% success (WLB 0.1\%).

-Overall, the results demonstrate that mission reliability is governed by feasibility thresholds rather than gradual degradation.
-Baseline methods perform adequately only while operating strictly within system capacity limits; once these limits are reached, reliability collapses abruptly.
-Proposed is the only method that consistently maintains sufficient feasibility margin and satisfies certification requirements across all tested scenarios.
+Overall, mission reliability is governed by feasibility thresholds rather than gradual degradation.
+Baseline methods perform adequately only within system capacity limits, and once these limits are reached, reliability collapses abruptly.